Sreelakshmi-rv/Employee_data/README.md

-Employee Data Processing Script
+Employee Salary Analysis Script

-Overview:
+Overview
-This Python script reads employee data from a CSV file, calculates salary statistics, and writes the results to a text file.
+This Python script processes employee data from a CSV file, computes salary statistics, and outputs the results to a text file.
 The script performs the following tasks:
-1. Reads employee data from `emp_data_v2.csv`
+1. Reads employee data from `emp_data_v2.csv`.
+2. Calculates:
+   - The average salary.
+   - The highest-paid employee.
-2. Calculates the average salary, highest-paid employee, and the number of employees per department
+   - The number of employees per department.
-3. Saves the results to `results.txt`
+3. Saves the results to `results.txt`.
-4. Prints the highest-paid employee's details to the console
+4. Displays the highest-paid employee's details in the console.

-Prerequisites:
+Prerequisites
 - Python 3.x
-- A CSV file named `emp_data_v2.csv` with the following columns:
+- A CSV file named `emp_data_v2.csv` containing the following columns:
   - `id` (Employee ID)
   - `name` (Employee Name)
   - `department` (Department Name)
-  - `salary` (Employee Salary)
+  - `salary` (Employee Salary, numerical value)

-Installation:
+Installation
 1. Clone or download this repository.
 2. Ensure Python 3 is installed on your system.
-3. Place the `emp_data_v2.csv` file in the same directory as the script.
+3. Place `emp_data_v2.csv` in the same directory as the script.

-Usage:
+Usage
 Run the script using the command:
 ```sh
 python script.py
 ```

-Output:
+Output
-- The script prints the highest-paid employee's details to the console.
+- The highest-paid employee's details will be printed in the console.
-- The results are saved in `results.txt` with the following format:
+- The results will be saved in `results.txt` in the following format:
   ```
   Average Salary: <value>
   Highest Salary: <value> (Employee Name)